flexirest/flexirest/docs/ruby-on-rails-integration.md

 ## Model

 The `ActiveModel` shortcuts will add support for `form_for` helper and `@person.errors` functionally in your views.
 For example, if you have a scaffolded view structure this will just work out of the box.

 Read more about `ActiveModel` here:

  * [ActiveModel::Naming](http://api.rubyonrails.org/classes/ActiveModel/Naming.html)
  * [ActiveModel::Conversion](http://api.rubyonrails.org/classes/ActiveModel/Conversion.html)
  * [ActiveModel::Validations](http://api.rubyonrails.org/classes/ActiveModel/Validations.html)

 In Rails, a resourceful route provides a mapping between HTTP verbs and URLs to controller actions.

 Add the GET, POST, PATCH and DELETE methods that reflect to your endpoint.

-Add the `persisted?` method to your Class to support Rails named_routes, so you could use `edit_person_path(person)` without explicit pass the `person.id`.
+Add the `persisted?` method to your Class to support Rails' `named_routes`, so you could use `edit_person_path(person)` without explicitly passing the `person.id`.

 ```ruby